 Motorcycle finance is a complicated area.
 Cash, PCP, Bank loans, PCH, Hire purchase, long term lease, there are so many options, but which is better?
-Should I buy on PCP?
+Should I buy on PCP or with cash?

 People think that there is quite the stigma over bike finance, but talking money is always a taboo subject.
 We have heard it many times that having a bike on finance is bad.
 As ever with the motorcycle chatter banded around cafe car parks, that statement is not necessarily true.
 So we have looked at the new motorcycle finance options.